Even If She Forgets

 Isaiah 49:16 — “Look, I have inscribed you on the palms of my hands; your walls are continually before me.”

-This is not ink.
+This isn’t ink.
 The Hebrew word carries the sense of engraving, of cutting into a surface.
-A ledger gets shelved.
-What is cut into flesh does not go away.
+A ledger gets shelved somewhere and forgotten.
+What’s cut into flesh doesn’t go away like that.

-The image in verse 16 is: you are in the body.
+The image in verse 16 is this: you are in the body.

 The hands God says bear your name were driven through with nails.
-At the cross, the inscription and the suffering are the same event.
-The mark and the wound are not separate things.
-They overlap.
-They are the same place.
+At the cross, the inscription and the suffering are the same event, happening in the same place, to the same flesh.
+The mark and the wound aren’t separate things you could pull apart if you tried.
+They overlap completely.
+They share an address.

 Not near the wound.
 In the wound.
-The inscription and the nail share the same address in the flesh.
-The place where your name is kept is the place where the cost was paid.
+The place where your name is kept is the exact place where the cost was paid.

-This is not about what happened.
+This isn’t a story about something that happened once, a long time ago, and then healed over.
 He still has them.
 Right now.
-He is not carrying it in some cleaned-up, healed-over version of those hands.
-He is carrying it in the same hands that were marked.
+He isn’t carrying your name in some cleaned-up, healed-over version of those hands.
+He’s carrying it in the same hands that were marked.
 Still marked.

-I do not know exactly what to do with that.
-But I cannot NOT say it.
+I don’t know exactly what to do with that, if I’m honest with you.
+But I can’t not say it.

 The Child at Rest